argoproj/argo-workflows/docs/data-sourcing-and-transformation.md

 ![alpha](assets/alpha.svg)

-> v3.0 and after
+> v3.1 and after

 #### Development

 We have intentionally made this feature available with only bare-bones functionality.
 Our hope is that we are able to build this feature with our community's feedback.
 If you have ideas and use cases for this feature, please open an [enhancement proposal](https://github.com/argoproj/argo-workflows/issues/new?assignees=&labels=enhancement&template=enhancement_proposal.md) on GitHub.

-Aditionally, please take a look at our current ideas at the bottom of this document.
+Additionally, please take a look at our current ideas at the bottom of this document.

 ## Introduction
 Users often source and transform data as part of their workflows.
 The `data` template provides first-class support for these common operations.